Unraveling SloppyLemming’s operations across South Asia

 The above screenshot is taken from the training materials, where the actor has created a fake login page masquerading as the webmail portal for the National Assembly of Pakistan.
 The credential harvesting page is hosted at the Cloudflare Worker domain hxxps[:]//mail-na-gov-pk.na-gov-pk.workers[.]dev/api/login.

-SloppyLemming Google OAuth Token Collection
+SloppyLemming Google OAuth token collection

 In a limited capacity, we have observed SloppyLemming activity focusing on collecting Google OAuth tokens.
 Cloudforce One identified a script hosted at storage-e13.sharepoint-e13.workers[.]dev, which contained code that upon visiting the domain displayed to the user a PDF loaded as an iFrame.